Skip to content

 Visual Identity Elements

-Start with the fundamentals: establish a core colour palette of 3-5 colours maximum.
-Choose primary and secondary fonts that reflect your brand personality—playful and modern for a boutique fitness studio, elegant and sophisticated for an upmarket restaurant, or clean and trustworthy for a retail business.
+Start with the basics.
+Set a core colour palette of 3-5 colours at most.
+Choose primary and secondary fonts that reflect your brand personality.
+Go playful and modern for a boutique fitness studio.
+Go elegant and sophisticated for an upmarket restaurant.
+Go clean and trustworthy for a retail business.

-Create templates for social media posts, ensuring consistent logo placement and sizing.
-Your logo should appear in the same position across platforms, whether that's top-left, bottom-right, or centred.
+Create templates for social media posts with consistent logo placement and sizing.
+Your logo should sit in the same position across platforms, whether top-left, bottom-right, or centred.
 This small detail helps with instant brand recognition.

 Tone of Voice and Messaging

-Your brand's personality should shine through consistently in all written communications.
+Your brand's personality should shine through in all your writing.
 Are you friendly and approachable?
 Professional and authoritative?
 Quirky and creative?
-Define this clearly and ensure everyone creating content for your business understands and implements this voice.
+Define this clearly.
+Make sure everyone creating content understands and uses this voice.

-For hospitality businesses, this might mean warm, welcoming language that makes customers feel like valued guests.
-Fitness businesses often benefit from motivational, encouraging tones that inspire action.
-Retail businesses typically succeed with helpful, knowledgeable voices that guide purchasing decisions.
+For hospitality businesses, that might mean warm, welcoming language that makes customers feel like valued guests.
+Fitness businesses often benefit from motivational tones that inspire action.
+Retail businesses usually succeed with helpful, knowledgeable voices that guide buying decisions.

 Common Brand Consistency Mistakes SMEs Make